codeworksacademy/vue-3-guide/src/resources/02-new/02-suspense.md

 # Suspense Component

-The new Suspense component is still in experimental phase.
+The new Suspense component is still in the experimental phase.
 Suspense is designed to provide a conditional template based upon an `async` process.

 Suspense pulls its inspiration from the common community `VAsync Component`